How do I know if I’m ready to marry?

 How much does a typical wedding cost?

-Many wedding planners will tell you that the average wedding costs between $20,000-$30,000, but it doesn’t have to.
-Remember that these are people whose business it is to help you spend money on your wedding.
+Many wedding planners will tell you that the average wedding costs between $20,000-$30,000, but it definitely doesn’t have to!
 Although the ante has been rising as to what is considered “typical” for a wedding, simplicity can be elegant.
-Don’t let wedding debt keep you from financial solvency.
-Remember, a wedding is a day; a marriage is a life time.
+Consider asking friends and family for help on your big day, having a smaller wedding if cost is a major concern, or researching inexpensive do-it-yourself alternatives.
+Don’t let the perceived cost of weddings keep you from saying “I do.”
+And remember, a wedding is a day; a marriage is a lifetime.